 There are two parallel RC networks formed by R4C5 and R5C6 from the (-) input to ground.
 They are an active high pass filter, placing two poles and attenuating frequencies below the cut-off frequencies:

 Harmonics below 1.5KHz will have an attenuation 20dB/dec and lower harmonics below 60Hz will be severely muted at 40dB/dec.
 This filtering provoke that bass notes will be attenuated before the clipping action, making the low end less clipped and creating a frequency selective distortion.

 The original Rat pedal uses the LM308N Motorola op-amp, the Texas Instruments OP07DP was a replacement op-amp used in the new models.
-Part of the Rat's tone remains in the choice of chip as function of the Slew Rate, the Gain-Bandwidth Product and the Compensation Capacitor:
+Part of the Rat's tone remains on the choice of the chip as a function of the Slew Rate, the Gain-Bandwidth Product, and the Compensation Capacitor:

 The Slew Rate.

 It refers to how fast the op-amp can swing its output.
 If the signal to be amplified is too fast (high frequencies), the op-amp will not be able to perform properly, only amplifying signals below the slew rate limit.